Holden-Lin/fraud_detection/README.md

 Please directly download the workbook the see the details for the preview function of github does not support Ipython notebook well.

 If you want to see it online, please use [nbviewers](https://nbviewer.jupyter.org/).
-Or directly click [here](https://nbviewer.jupyter.org/github/Holden-Lin/fraud_detection/blob/master/creditcard_fraud.ipynb).